Harmony AI: How we resolve 90% of merge conflicts and accelerate Android software updates

-TL;DR: Preview of Harmony — our homegrown model pipeline that automatically resolves merge conflicts, reducing the time and cost of software updates
+A preview of Harmony - our LLM-powered system that automatically resolves 88% of merge conflicts, cutting integration time, reducing the risk of bugs, and accelerating Android software updates.

-Device software is never static.
-Upstream Android and Linux incorporate bug fixes and security patches daily, and regularly add new features.
-Device makers take these codebases and extensively modify them by adding support for hardware and unique features.
-However, with each new upstream release these changes should be rebased, inevitably leading to code conflicts.
+Device software isn’t static.
+Upstream Android and Linux integrate security fixes daily and new features regularly.
+Device makers take these foundations and extensively modify them by adding their own hardware and custom features.
+But with every new upstream release, these device-specific changes need to be re-applied and rebased, in order to keep devices updated - a repetitive and error-prone process that results in merge conflicts.

-At the scale of a codebase of hundreds of millions of lines of code, changing by 10–15% each year, the volume and complexity of merge conflicts is enormous, and each resolution carries the risk of new bugs.
+At the scale of a device codebase, spanning hundreds of millions of lines of code, churning and growing by 15–20% each year, the volume and complexity of merge conflicts is enormous.
+Each conflict resolution carries the risk of introducing new bugs, on devices that have already shipped and are no longer the main focus of internal development.

-Today, device makers face two choices: dedicate entire engineering teams to resolving conflicts continuously, or limit software updates to avoid the cost and resource drain.
-Upcoming regulatory changes make the second option no longer a viable choice.
+Today, device makers face two choices: dedicate entire engineering teams to resolving conflicts or limit software updates - to avoid the costs, defect risk and resource drain.
+Upcoming global cyber regulation makes the second option no longer a viable choice.

 The first option isn’t great either.
 Aside from the labour cost, resolving merge conflicts is repetitive work that offers little reward.
 Imagine being dropped into the middle of two developers’ conflicting changes, with little context for what each was trying to achieve.

-Harmony aims to change this by automatically resolving, validating, and explaining merge conflicts and freeing developers to focus on building great software.
-The challenge is doing this at a fraction of the cost while avoiding new or hard-to-detect bugs, which large language models (LLMs) can sometimes introduce.
+Harmony aims to solve this by automatically resolving, validating, and explaining merge conflicts - freeing developers to focus on building great software.
+The challenge is doing this at a fraction of the cost and without introducing new or hard-to-find bugs, which large language models (LLMs) can sometimes introduce.

 Challenge accepted - and here’s how we do it.